hantsy/building-restful-apis-with-springmvc-gitbook/boot-1.4.md

 ##Spring Security 4.1

-The Java configuration support is improved.
+The Java configuration is improved.

 Before 4.1, you can configure `passwordEncoder` and `userDetailsService` via `AuthenticationManagerBuilder`.